morris/vstools/README.md

 ## Acknowledgments

-Many thanks to Valendian and other hackers' tremendous work on analyzing Vagrant Story.
+Many thanks to Valendian and other people's tremendous work on analyzing Vagrant Story.

 Most information on VS hacking can be found here: http://datacrystal.romhacking.net/wiki/Vagrant_Story